rumq/java-corejava-book/pages/v2ch01Streams.md

 The `collect` method can also take a supplier, an accumulator, and a combiner as arguments.
 It returns a result of the reduction operation.

+Factory methods of the Collectors class can be used to create Collectors.

+The `toList` method returns a Collector.
+It returns a Collector that accumulates the input elements into a new list.

+The `toSet` method returns a Collector.
+It returns a Collector that accumulates the input elements into a new set.

+The `toCollection` method returns Collector.
+It takes a supplier as an argument.
+It returns a Collector that accumulates the input elements into a new collection, as supplied by the supplier.

+The `counting` method returns a Collector.
+It returns a Collector that counts the input elements.

+The `summingInt` method returns a Collector.
+It takes an IntFunction as an argument.
+It returns a Collector that sums the input elements.

+The `averagingInt` method returns a Collector.
+It takes an IntFunction as an argument.
+It returns a Collector that computes the arithmetic mean of the input elements.

+The `summarizingInt` method returns a Collector.
+It takes an IntFunction as an argument.
+It returns a Collector that computes summary statistics for the input elements.

+The `joining` method returns a Collector.
+It returns a Collector that concatenates the input elements, separated by the specified delimiter, in encounter order.

+The `maxBy` method returns a Collector.
+It takes a Comparator as an argument.
+It returns a Collector that returns the maximum element according to the specified Comparator.

+The `minBy` method returns a Collector.
+It takes a Comparator as an argument.
+It returns a Collector that returns the minimum element according to the specified Comparator.

+The `groupingBy` method returns a Collector.
+It takes a classifier function as an argument.
+It returns a Collector that groups the input elements according to a classification function.

+The `partitioningBy` method returns a Collector.
+It takes a predicate as an argument.
+It returns a Collector that partitions the input elements according to a predicate.

+The `mapping` method returns a Collector.
+It takes a function and a downstream collector as arguments.
+It returns a Collector that applies a mapping function to the input elements before accumulating them.

+The `reducing` method returns a Collector.
+It takes an identity, a function, and a combiner as arguments.
+It returns a Collector that applies a reduction function to the input elements.

+The `collectingAndThen` method returns a Collector.
+It takes a downstream collector and a function as arguments.
+It returns a Collector that applies a finisher function to the result of a reduction.

+The `toUnmodifiableList` method returns a Collector.
+It returns a Collector that accumulates the input elements into an unmodifiable list.

+The `toUnmodifiableSet` method returns a Collector.
+It returns a Collector that accumulates the input elements into an unmodifiable set.

+The `toUnmodifiableCollection` method returns a Collector.
+It takes a supplier as an argument.
+It returns a Collector that accumulates the input elements into an unmodifiable collection, as supplied by the supplier.

+The `toMap` method returns a map.
+It takes a function that maps keys to values and a function that merges values as arguments.
+It returns a map containing the elements of the stream.

 1.9 Collecting into Maps